 - Warranty: As I mentioned earlier in this article, having a warranty with your machine is very important.
 Especially when it’s a large purchase- you want to make sure you’re covered in case you receive a faulty product or accidentally damage it.
 There’s a 2 Year Repair, Replace or Refund Guarantee with this device, so be sure to check that out.

 Power: 1850 Watts

 Capacity: 2 Litres

 Package Contents: Temperature Control Milk Jug, Coffee Machine

-Although this machine is highly rated all over the web, there are certain things which bring this product’s rating down.
-These negatives are:
+Although this machine is highly rated all over the web, there are certain things that bring this product’s rating down.

 - Inconsistency: Many people on the web including myself can all agree on one thing -this machine is very inconsistent when it comes to grinding the beans.
 I may enter the exact same amount of beans as yesterday with the exact same settings, but the brew won’t be the same…and that can be quite annoying.
 When I make a really nice brew I think “wow, I could get used to this”, but the next day I’m just not feeling the same energy from my coffee.
 This is perhaps the machine’s main flaw.